kjamal-hub/scriptex/TP-Link WN722n v2/README.md

     -   You will then be able to see interfaces around you linke "airo-dump-1.png"

 5. Update Your CRONTAB [VERY IMPORTANT]
-    -   Open crontab by typing crontab -e"
+    -   Open crontab by typing ""crontab -e"
     -   Add the last two lines you see in ![](crontab.png) to your crontab (you will find those command in main.txt){there are 1 tab diff. not 1 space between them}.
     -   Save with ctrl+o, then exit with ctrl+x.